ravikumarxworkz/ProjectNuggets/VoterIdApplication/README.md

- # 2.Voter ID Application Project
+ # Voter ID Application Project

 ## Description
 The Voter ID Application is a web application designed to streamline the process of applying for a voter ID card.
 It features a user-friendly interface with validation checks to ensure accurate data entry.
 The application allows users to input personal information, preview their details before submission, and download a PDF copy of their application.